shardullavekar/android-sdk/ReadMe.md

 - Your app shows the success / failure screen based on the result if received from your backend.

 ## Sample Application
 Yes, we have a Sample app that is integrated with SDK.
-You can either use to a Base for your project or have a look at the integration in action.
+You can either use it as a base for your project or have a look at the integration in action.
-Check out the Documentation of the Sample App [here](https://github.com/Instamojo/android-sdk-sample-app/blob/master/ReadMe.md).
+Check out the documentation of the Sample App [here](https://github.com/Instamojo/android-sdk-sample-app/blob/master/ReadMe.md).

 ## Installation   [ ![Download](https://api.bintray.com/packages/dev-accounts/maven/sdks/images/download.svg) ](https://bintray.com/dev-accounts/maven/sdks/_latestVersion)
 ### Include SDK
 The SDK currently supports Android Version >= ICS 4.0.3(14).
 Just add the following to your application’s `build.gradle` file, inside the dependencies section.
 ```
 repositories {
     mavenCentral()